chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/FreeRTOS/FreeRTOS_LowPower/readme.txt

 Blocking for a finite period allows the kernel to stop the tick interrupt and place the STM32 into sleep mode.

-In this example, not used GPIO's are configured to analog, this help to reduce the power consumption of the device
+In this application, not used GPIO's are configured to analog, this help to reduce the power consumption of the device

 Observed behaviour: